A healthy recipe for spicy baked plantain chips. They are wonderful dipped in guacamole, and just as great on their own. And so easy to make!

 Even though I’m on a moderately low carb diet, I do enjoy these spicy plantain chips once in awhile.
 The starch in them is slow absorbing and does not significantly raise my blood sugar (but check and find out how they affect you).

 I would say that the only drawback to these tasty spicy plantain chips is that they don’t keep so well.
 I serve them – and we finish them up – right away.
 They do lose their crispness after a few hours, even in a sealed container.

 - 1 tablespoon extra virgin olive oil

 - Preheat oven to 400 degrees F. Line a cookie sheet with parchment paper.

 - Cut the ends of the plantain, then peel it with a paring knife (plantains do not peel as easily as bananas, hence the need to use a knife).

-- Slice the plantain as thinly and uniformly as you can (use a mandoline if you have one).
-Most recipes tell you to slice them on the diagonal, but I like them round.
+- Slice the plantain as thinly and uniformly as you can.
+Most recipes tell you to slice it on the diagonal, but I like the plantain chips round.

 - In a small bowl, toss the plantain slices with the olive oil and seasonings.
 Spread in a single layer on the prepared cookie sheet.

-- Bake 8-10 minutes per side, or until browned and crispy on both sides.
+- Bake until browned and crispy on both sides, 8-10 minutes per side.
 Serve immediately – plantain chips lose their crispness after a few hours.